nielser32/xylographic-xylary-xylem/docs/ARCHITECTURE.md

 # Architecture Overview

 This scaffold establishes the wiring for a browser-based procedural world generator written in vanilla JavaScript.
 The initial focus is on organizing modules, defining responsibilities, and ensuring the rendering surface is ready for future simulation stages.
+The placeholder renderer now leans on deterministic noise so pan/zoom and layer toggles can be exercised while deeper worldgen systems come online.

 ## Module Responsibilities

 - **`index.html`** — Declares the full-screen canvas (`#map`) and an overlay container for controls.
 Provides baseline styling to ensure an edge-to-edge viewport without scrollbars.
 - **`src/main.js`** — Boots the application, owns the top-level `state` object, wires UI events to state mutations, maintains the animation loop with an FPS meter, and forwards render calls to `render.js`.
-Also handles device-pixel-aware resizing so the canvas always matches the viewport.
+It also manages device-pixel-aware resizing and pointer-driven pan/zoom (wheel zoom that focuses on the cursor, pointer-drag panning, and view resets when new seeds are applied).
 - **`src/ui.js`** — Builds the control bar (seed entry, regenerate button, layer toggles, FPS readout).
 Emits `CustomEvent`s (`ui:*`) that `main.js` consumes.
 Future UI agents will extend this module with import/export controls and debug overlays.
 - **`src/render.js`** — Receives state and view metadata to draw the current frame.
-The placeholder implementation rasterizes a deterministic color-LUT tile map into ImageData with device-pixel snapping so pan/zoom logic stays verifiable without binary assets.
-Later revisions will swap in biome-aware rendering pipelines.
+The placeholder implementation rasterizes seeded Simplex FBM noise into ImageData, derives biome tints, and applies optional overlays (rivers, lakes, contour hints) according to the UI toggles.
+The renderer still snaps to device pixels so pan/zoom interactions remain crisp.
 - **`src/worldgen.js`** — Placeholder factory for elevation fields.
 This module will orchestrate procedural world generation, eventually delegating to noise, hydrology, climate, and biome classification helpers.
 - **`src/noise.js`** — Houses the deterministic random number generator and fractal noise sampling utilities.
-Currently stubbed; will be implemented with Mulberry32 + Simplex FBM to guarantee reproducible worlds.
+Mulberry32 provides seeded RNG streams and `noise2D` exposes a cached Simplex FBM sampler so every module can draw reproducible fields.
 - **`src/biomes.js`** — Placeholder biome classifier.
 Future agents will convert environmental fields (elevation, temperature, precipitation, moisture, hydrology flags) into biome identifiers via threshold tables and smoothing.
 - **`presets/temperate_hemisphere.json`** — Seed configuration slot for reusable parameter packs.
 - **`assets/.gitkeep`** — Keeps the assets directory tracked until art placeholders land.